 The ingredients introduced thus far specify the ``source'' of a belief function \citep[e.g.][]{wasserman1990belief}.
 The central object of interest here is the distribution of the random sets $\mathcal{F}(\mathbf{u})$ conditional on them being non-empty.
 We consider the uniform distribution on $\mathcal{R}_{\mathbf{x}}$ denoted by $\nu_{\mathbf{x}}$, with density

 Our main contribution is an algorithm to sample $\mathbf{u}$ from $\nu_{\mathbf{x}}$.
 The sets $\mathcal{F}(\mathbf{u})$ obtained when $\mathbf{u} \sim \nu_{\mathbf{x}}$ constitute the class of random convex polytopes studied in \citet{dempster1972class} and referred to in the title of the present article.
-We note here that the distribution $\nu_{\mathbf{x}}$ is also the result of Dempster's rule of combination applied to the information provided separately by each of the $N$ observations.
-We will return to the rule of combination in Section~\ref{subsec:partialprior}.
+The distribution $\nu_{\mathbf{x}}$ is also the result of Dempster's rule of combination \citep{dempster1967upper} applied to the information provided separately by each of the $N$ observations.